SentometricsResearch/sentometricsresearch.github.io-source/content/post/EPU-quebec/index.md

 title: 	A Century of Economic Policy Uncertainty Through the French-Canadian Lens
 ---

-Leveraging a historical french Canadian newspaper data set provided by the Bibliothèque et Archives Nationales du Québec (BAnQ) as well as a research collaboration with Radio-Canada, we have developed a century-long historical Economic Policy Uncertainty (EPU) index for the Canadian province of Quebec.
+Leveraging a historical French-Canadian newspaper data set provided by the Bibliothèque et Archives Nationales du Québec (BAnQ) as well as a research collaboration with Radio-Canada, we have developed a century-long historical Economic Policy Uncertainty (EPU) index for the Canadian province of Quebec.
-In addition to providing a long historical view of the Quebec economy via the EPU, this index complements the already available Canadian EPU by focusing on french sources, which were notably a missing component of the index.
+In addition to providing a long historical view of the Quebec economy via the EPU, this index complements the already available Canadian EPU by focusing on French-Canadian sources, which were notably a missing component of the index.

 When looking over our 100-year time horizon, three peaks are particularly large: (i) the Great Depression, (ii) the 2008 financial crisis, and (iii) the COVID-19 pandemic.